 Philip Brown was the Chair, David Fish was the Secretary.
 Liam Phizacklea was the Treasurer.

 Philip Brown was the Chair and Acting Treasurer.
 David Fish is the Secretary.

-The Chair is Philip Brown, the Secretary is David Fish and the Treasurer is Jean Jackson.
-As well as running our usual annual programmes, we are also working on a mapping exercise to find out what Restorative Justice is currently being delivered within the city.
+The Chair was Philip Brown, the Secretary was David Fish and the Treasurer was Jean Jackson.
+As well as running our usual annual programmes, we also worked on a mapping exercise to find out what Restorative Justice was currently being delivered within the city.
 We believe that RJ processes can help people who have been the victims of crime to achieve some closure on their emotional wounds and prompt some offenders to stop repeating their crimes.
 We are hoping to raise public awareness of this process and also broaden the range of people who can gain access to an RJ service.

 We also believe similar processes can help to reconcile conflicting communities after wars.
 The failure to resolve the causes of conflict frequently leads to recurrent wars, and we would like to work towards promoting reconciliation in a wider context.